Main content

 Eurasian Watermilfoil (EWM) was first identified near the public fishing access in Lake Iroquois around 1990.
 Various efforts were made to control the infestation including hand pulling, use of weevils, and establishment of the LIA Greeter Program.
 However, by 2014, it was clear that the EWM infestation was spreading out of control, seriously impeding boating, swimming, fishing, and causing an alarming decline in native aquatic species.
 In order to understand what was happening and what our options were, the LIA Board began to study and research options for reducing and controlling EWM, including conducting regular plant surveys.

 The result of this work has been the development of an EWM Long-Range Management Plan that involves a multi-faceted approach.
 The plan includes a careful and judicious use of the herbicide, ProcellaCOR.
 This approach is balanced by historic and continued use of other methods such as diver-assisted suction harvesting (DASH), use of benthic (bottom) barriers in certain limited areas, hand pulling, and ongoing work to continue to reduce nutrient levels in the lake.
-These efforts serve as an integrated approach that when combined with LIA’s Greeter and Boat Wash Program, aim to prevent further introduction of invasives into the lake and to control and reduce the EWM invasive that is already there.
+These efforts serve as an integrated approach that when combined with LIA’s Greeter and Boat Wash Program, aim to prevent further introduction of invasives into the lake, to control and reduce the EWM invasive that is already there, and to prevent boats leaving Lake Iroquois from carrying EWM to other waterbodies.

 News